 If you choose to drink alcohol, it is important that you do so responsibly and in moderation.

-Excessive drinking over time can harm your health and shorten your lifespan.
-This publication includes information that will help you understand the effects of alcohol and assist you with making healthier choices.
+Excessive drinking over time can harm your health and shorten your includes information that will help you understand the effects of alcomaking healthier choices.